RR0/uDb/README.md

                     - NWS: Report from the news media, or else "sighting made the news".
                     - MID: Likely Mis-IDentification of mundane object: (Venus, rocket..)
                     Type of UFO / Craft:
-                    - NLT: Nightlights:  Points of light with no discernable shape.
+                    - NLT: Points of light with no discernable shape.
-                    - FBL: Fireball:  Blazing undistinguished form.
+                    - FBL: Blazing undistinguished form.
 Possible meteors etc.
                     Aliens!
 Monsters! (sorry, no religious figures):
                     - NOC: No entity / occupant seen by observer(s).
                     Evidence and special effects: